What To Consider Before Franchising Your Restaurant

 Beyond having a track record of sales and profitability at your existing restaurant, you will need additional financial capital to support expansion.
 To launch your franchise operations, there are significant up-front costs, which is estimated to start at around $100,000 to $150,000 and go up from there.

 Weigh your loan options, investment opportunities, and existing capital to ensure that you will get an adequate return and your franchise can keep the lights on.

 While there is a lot to consider when thinking about franchising your restaurant, you can stay one step ahead of the game by outfitting your existing restaurant with scalable technology.
-Revel System Point of Sale replaces bulky, expensive legacy solutions with a quick, intuitive iOS-based POS platform, that is designed to help you future-proof your operations.
+Revel System iPad POS System replaces bulky, expensive legacy solutions with a quick, intuitive iOS-based POS platform, that is designed to help you future-proof your operations.
 Revel’s technology makes franchising a simple, seamless process.